andersix/sip_garage_plugin/README.md

 ### GPIO pins
 The following diagram shows the GPIO pins used by OpenSprinkler, and the default GPIO pins used by the Garage plugin.
-The pins highlighted in orange are used by OpenSprinkler, so obviously don't use them.
+The pins highlighted in orange are used by OpenSprinkler, so obviously don't use them, except for the power pins.
 Any other GPIOs are available.
 I picked the ones on the outside to make soldering pin connectors eaiser, and also because Ground connections are close by.
+I used the 3.3V for GPIO pullup, and a 5V pin to power the relay (the relay coil I selected requires 5V.)
+See relay and sensor wiring schematic for details.
 ![Garage GPIOs](https://raw.githubusercontent.com/andersix/sip_garage_plugin/master/doc/garage_gpios.png)

+### Schemtic and wiring